sjbennett123/polarlarp/content/background/bloody_fist.md

 *He stands tall like a tree, covered in animal furs and a Wolves head on his, burning orange eyes like the embers of a fire, 2 large blades on his back that could fell Giants, his very stare strikes fear in your heart and makes you question what it means to be called a warrior…*

-Not much is known about Ahrouns true power.
+Not much is known about Ahroun's true power.
 He was once a mere Orc in the Bloody Fist ranks.
 His father died in his arms as a child during the last war 20 years ago in Stonewood.
 Once he met the Black Shadow he became empowered and he changed as a person.
 He went from being a reputable fighter and rising leader to a master of arms and an absolute terror on the battlefield.
 No one has seen him without his wolf mask in years, his eyes glow an eerie Orange now with the hatred that freely flows through him.
 Despite this new power and all his hatred that fuels him he remains relatively calm unless he is challenged or his authority is questioned.

 ##### A Dark Bargain with the Black Shadow

 This tale has been repeated around the campfires of the Bloody Fist.
 A legend of thier rebirth as a new horde.

-*A few moons ago, a Shadowy Elf in Black Robes descended from the night sky before a very young orc named Ahourn.
-Ahourn rose to meet this man with cold steel but the Elf waved his hand and imprisoned him.
+*A few moons ago, a Shadowy Elf in Black Robes descended from the night sky before a very young orc named Ahroun.
+Ahroun rose to meet this man with cold steel but the Elf waved his hand and imprisoned him.
 The shadowy figure spoke to him “If you give me your Tribe’s blood oath and fealty, I shall empower you with righteous vengeance that will shake the very existence of Elysia.
-Ahourn was but a young orc in the Great War 20 years ago but he remembered holding his dying father and brother who were cut down by Nobility of Stonewood.
+Ahroun was but a young orc in the Great War 20 years ago but he remembered holding his dying father and brother who were cut down by Nobility of Stonewood.
 With burning hatred in his eyes, he accepted the offer of the robed man.
 Ahroun was freed but went through a terrifying transformation.
 Screaming till his eyes and mouth bled, he looked to the moon then down at a pool of water and saw he had Draconic features now and felt the presence of Celestial Magic in his blood.*

 ### Generals